The Turks and Caicos is very fortunate in not having any serious poisonous plant or animal risks. Here we’ll go over the most significant threats.

 Paper wasps are the only poisonous insects that a visitor might typically encounter.
 Although paper wasp stings are very painful, they are usually only serious to those who are highly allergic.

 A giant centipede and the small Caribbean scorpion are found here.
 As with the paper wasp, stings are typically only dangerous to those with certain serious allergies.
 Although a bit scary looking, these arthropods are nocturnal and very uncommon.

 Both the brown recluse and the black widow spiders have been sighted in the country, but are incredibly rare.
 There are no recorded cases of bites from either of these spiders.

 See Mosquitoes and No See Ums for detailed information on seasons and affected locations.

 There are two common types of poisonous trees that can cause rashes if touched: the Coral Sumac (Metopium Toxiferum, and also known as poisonwood) and the Manchineel (Hippomane mancinella).
-Both look alike and are generally found in coastal areas such as Chalk Sound National Park and in the vicinity of the Crossing Place Trail.
-Although not life threatening, these trees should be recognized and avoided if venturing of the beaten path.
+Both look alike and are generally found in coastal areas such as the Chalk Sound National Park and in the vicinity of the Crossing Place Trail.
+Although not life threatening, these trees should be recognized and avoided if venturing off the beaten path.